The other major events of the year

 • Monaco Formula 1 Grand Prix

-May 2024
+May 2025

 Monte-Carlo Jazz Festival

 In keeping with the wishes of its founder, the Monte-Carlo Jazz Festival is always held in November.
-The choice is not random one.
+The choice is not a random one.
 Jean-René Palacio wanted an event that would complement the artistic season at the Salle Garnier, which lacked a winter event in the Principality and a festival dedicated to jazz music.

 The aim was to take up residence in a unusual setting, for a celebration of contemporary music like jazz or rock.

-A springboard
+A springboard to success

-The festival puts lesser known artists in the spotlight, giving them the opportunity to introduce a wider audience to their talents.
+The Festival puts lesser known artists in the spotlight, giving them the opportunity to introduce a wider audience to their talents.

 Many of them have gone on to become major stars of the jazz scene, such as Avishai Cohen, Raoul Midon, Roy Hargrove, and Esperanza Spalding.